 Committee for Research Integrity and Good Scientific Practice

-The task of the Committee for Research Integrity and Good Scientific Practice, elected by the Senate, and the confidential counsellor is to investigate allegations of scientific misconduct.
+The task of the permanent investigation committee elected by the Senate and the ombudsperson is to investigate allegations of scientific misconduct.

-Scientific misconduct occurs when false statements are made deliberately or through gross negligence in a scientifically relevant context, the intellectual property of others is violated or their research activities are otherwise impaired.
-The investigation of scientific misconduct by the investigation committee and the confidential counsellor ensures good scientific practice.
+Scientific misconduct occurs in particular if false statements are made deliberately or through gross negligence in a scientifically relevant context or if the intellectual property of others is infringed.
+The investigation of scientific misconduct by the investigation committee and the ombudsperson ensures good scientific practice.

 Term of office and members